 Forty-five percent of “silver” PPOs plans on the market for use for the first-time next year have no annual cap on out-of-network costs, according to an analysis by the Robert Wood Johnson Foundation.

 In 2015, 14 percent of silver plans had no cap.
 In 2016, 30 percent of the total silver plans offered had no annual out-of-network cap.

 One patient, for example, was told his Blue Cross Blue Shield gold-level plan would no longer be offered in 2016, presumably because the insurer lost money on it.
 That was the case for many health insurers in 2015 that offered plans through the Affordable Care Act marketplace.

 The plan he was referred to, and would be enrolled in automatically unless he chose another, had “unlimited” out-of-pocket expenses for out-of-network providers.

-Earlier this year, he had received separate billing from a gastroenterologist and a pathologist who were not part of the hospital that did a colonoscopy.
+In 2015, he had received separate billing from a gastroenterologist and a pathologist who were not part of the hospital that did a colonoscopy.
 That was a big surprise after he paid the full cost of the procedure up front.

 You’re thinking you’ll just make sure you are treated at in-network facilities by in-network doctors, but it isn’t that easy.

 Many networks, even PPOs, have become narrower to save insurers money and target specific doctors’ services.
 Insurers note that can lead you to highly qualified doctors that are cherry picked for their networks.